A Day in the Life of a Phlebotomist

 Dealing with critical patients

 Part of your job will include assisting with blood transfusions for patients that are in critical condition.
-This will involve cross matching a patient’s blood type and ensuring the right sample is administered, as well as keeping a cart fully stocked with the necessary transfusion equipment.
+This will involve liaising with specialists to ensure a patient’s blood type has been cross-matched and ensuring the right sample is administered, as well as keeping a cart fully stocked with the necessary transfusion equipment.

 Paying close attention to important details

-This role is perfectly suited to those who thrive on strong attention to detail, as safely drawing blood, storing it in the laboratory and assisting transfusions are all tasks that must be completed thoroughly and diligently each and every time.
+This role is perfectly suited to those who thrive on strong attention to detail as working in a clinical setting to safely drawing blood requires thorough and diligent attention each and every time.
 Assisting lab technicians can not only make a big difference in a patient’s life, but proves a very rewarding role in your own life.

-To learn more about the pathology courses that are available in Brisbane, Melbourne, Perth and Sydney, contact LTT today.
+To learn more about the pathology courses that are available in Brisbane, Melbourne, Perth and Sydney, just fill out the form below.
 As one of Australia’s leading providers of pathology courses, becoming a qualified phlebotomist is only a few steps away.